maestrolab/SMA-REACT/README.md

 ## Downloads

 1. Go to the [Releases](https://github.com/maestrolab/SMA_REACT/releases) page and download the SMA_REACT executable for your operating system.
 Click **Assets** to expand the list of downloadable files.
-You can also download the 'input.zip' file which contains sample input files for the SMA_REACT software.
+You can also download the `input.zip` file which contains sample input files for the SMA_REACT software.

 2. If you prefer to install the software from source, you can clone the repository and install the dependencies manually.
 We recommend doing this in a **virtual environment** to avoid package conflicts.